Winter Lung Care: Clear Steps for Stronger Breathing This Season

 • Herbs and Spices: Ginger and turmeric provide anti-inflammatory benefits.

-Recognizing Early Signs of Pneumonia in Cold Weather
+Recognising Early Signs of Pneumonia in Cold Weather

 Knowing the early signs of pneumonia can save lives and prevent winter respiratory infections.
 Promptly identifying symptoms ensures timely treatment: